OtherJohnGray/ssh-allow-list/README.md

 # ssh-allow-list
-Safely allow non-root SSH users to run privileged sudo or otherwise privileged commands (like ZFS send) by requiring command to match a fixed list of strings and regexes
+Safely allow non-root SSH users to run sudo or other privileged commands (like ZFS send) by requiring each command to match a fixed list of strings and regexes

 The allowed commands can be configured by editing the strings and patterns in the script.
 As provided, it is set up to allow a sensible set of commands for secure remote backup of encrypted ZFS filesystems by the current version of [Jim Salter's excellent Sanoid and Syncoid utilities](https://github.com/jimsalterjrs/sanoid/) (although you would still need to change your pool and dataset names).